AgoraIO-Community/RTE-Innovation-Challenge-2020/AlgorithmChanllengeProject/README.md

 Participants are required to use officially provided data sets for model training, requiring participants to submit the docker environment for model training, and the PSNR of the re-realization model and the submitted entry model must not exceed ±0.5db.

-*Notice:* The images provided in this contest are for training purposes only and the contestants may not be saved, disseminated or otherly non-training purposes of this contest.
+*Notice:* The images provided in this contest are for training purposes only and the contestants may not be saved, disseminated, or otherly non-training purposes of this contest.

-We will open source scoring codes at the appropriate time, and participants can refer to the open source scoring code, submit models and self-tests.
+We will open-source scoring codes at the appropriate time, and participants can refer to the open-source scoring code, submit models and self-tests.

 ## Schedule